 Be a Sensible Parent: A Note to Parents

-To deal with teenager anger you need to be a sensible parent.
-Being a sensible parent means to put forward your point of view and then leave it to your teen to decide on how to proceed.
+Sometimes being a sensible parent means to put forward your point of view and then leave it to your teen to decide on how to proceed.

 In that way even if your teenager makes a mistake of judgment, they will learn from it.